CedricFauth/reverse-list-and-tree/README.md

 # reverse list and invert tree

-Example of how to reverse linked lists and reverse binary trees
+Example of how to reverse linked lists and reverse binary trees.